cognate-lang/cognate/README.md

 * Operation chaining

 ### Web playground
 Check out the interactive web playground - it runs Cognate programs client-side in the browser.
-It also has intelligent syntax highlightung, code folding, and error reporting in the editor.
+It also has intelligent syntax highlighting, code folding, and error reporting in the editor.

 Playground: [https://cognate-playground.hedy.dev](https://cognate-playground.hedy.dev)